CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL05.md

    ![](Media/edit015.png)

-1. In the **database tab** select **migrate entire servers**

-1. Click on **Review and start migration**
+1. In the **databases tab** select **Migrate entire servers**, and click on **Review and start migration**

    ![](Media/twentyone.png)

-1. In the Review page give a name for the activity in this case name it **migrate** and click on **Start migration**
+1. On the Review page enter the name as **migrate** for the **Activity** and click on **Start migration**

-1. You can see the migration process gets started
+1. You can view the migration process gets started

 1. In the initial load you can see the created database has been migrated.

    ![](Media/0054.png)

-1. Wait until the status says completed.

-1. Once the status shows completed To Review you can go back to server and check the newly migrated database.
+1. Monitor the migration on the status screen that appears.
+You can select the refresh icon in the toolbar to retrieve the latest status.
+Once the status shows completed, you can go back to server and review the newly migrated database.

    ![](Media/0055.png)

-1. To check Whether everything gets updated as changes are made in the local server go back to workbench and create a new database.
+1. To verify Whether changes made in the local server are reflected, go back to Workbench and create a new database by running the following query.

    ```
     CREATE DATABASE onlinedbtwo;

    ```
-1. Execute the command and verify the creation in schemas tab.
+1. Execute the command and verify the database created in schemas tab.

    ![](Media/056.png)

-1. Once created come back to azure database and refresh the database. you can see the creation of new database has been reflected.
+1. Once created navigate back to azure database and refresh the database. you can view the newly created database has been reflected.

    ![](Media/057.png)